 Dr. Alarcon was born in Santiago, Chile.
 In 2005, he received his B.Sc. in Chemistry under the supervision of Professor Eduardo Lissi at Universidad de Santiago de Chile exploring the chemiluminiscent mechanisms of tryptophan oxidation.
 Shortly thereafter, Dr. Alarcon moved to Pontificia Universidad Catolica de Chile to pursue graduate studies.
 He received his MSc in Chemistry in 2008 and one year later the degree of PhD in Chemistry with a dissertation on Oxidation mechanisms of proteins mediated by reactive oxygen species.
 The same year Dr. Alarcon moved to Ottawa with his family for a postdoctoral position at Dr. Tito Scaiano’s laboratory, at the University of Ottawa, where he explored the development of new bionanomaterials for the health sciences and biosensors.
 In 2011 Dr. Alarcon was promoted to Research Associate that he held until he moved to the University of Ottawa Heart Institute in July 2014.
 He has published over 50 articles in peer-reviwed journals.
 He is also the leading editor of a book on the use of Silver Nanoparticles on Biomedicine: ”Silver Nanoparticle Applications: In the Fabrication and Design of Medical and Biosensing Devices” (Springer, United Kingdom), by Emilio I. Alarcon, May Griffith and Klas I. Udekwu.

-Dr. Alarcon is currently part of the editorial board of Heliyon, Elsevier, and has been a review editor and guest editor in the journals Biomaterials for Frontiers in Bioengineering and Biotechnology and Materials.
-He has been reviewer for over 180 papers in a number of Scientific Journals including: ACS Sustainable Chemistry & Engineering (2012); Analytical Methods (2014); Analyst (2012-2014); Biomaterials Science (2012-2014); Biomacromolecules (2014); Brazilian Journal of Chemical Engineering (2014); Circulation (2015), PLOS (2014) to name a few.
+Dr. Alarcon is currently part of the editorial board of Heliyon, Elsevier, and he is also an Associate Editor for Journal Frontiers in Biomaterials.
+He has been reviewer for over 200 papers in a number of Scientific Journals including: ACS Sustainable Chemistry & Engineering; Analytical Methods; Analyst; Biomaterials Science; Biomacromolecules; Circulation; Nanoscale; PLOS to name a few.

-Dr. Alarcon has also acted as a reviewer for the following international funding agencies: French National Research Agency (FNRA), France (2014-2015); Integrative Regenerative Medicine (IGEN) Grant program, Linköping University, Linköping, Sweden (2012); National Science and Technology Research Commission (FONDECYT), Chile (2012-2013, 2015); National Science and Technology Research Commission (FONCYT), Argentina (2013).
+Dr. Alarcon has also acted as a reviewer for the following international funding agencies: Canadian Institutes for Health Research (CIHR); French National Research Agency, France; Integrative Regenerative Medicine (IGEN) Grant program, Linköping University, Linköping, Sweden; National Science and Technology Research Commission (FONDECYT), Chile; National Science and Technology Research Commission (FONCYT), Argentina.

 His laboratory is currently funded by a Natural Sciences and Engineering Research Council of Canada (NSERC) Discovery grant, a Canadian Institutes of Health Research (CIHR) program grant, and a NSERC Collaborative Health Research Projects (CHRP) grant.